 CASE MANAGEMENT SERVICES - Provide an increase of 27% of the current program funding (\$226,128) spread over the next three years (2019-2021) for Case Management Services to meet the increasing demand of the growing senior adult population in Dane County.
 This equates to \$75,376 each year.
+The total funding for this program for 2018 is \$2,213,824; Dane County funded 39% of the total 2018 case management funding (\$857,514).

-History - Dane County fulfills state-mandated requirements (through the Older American Act) to provide supportive services to assist older individuals to remain living in their own homes by funding Client-Centered Case Management Services through 15 Focal Points.
+History: Dane County fulfills state-mandated requirements (through the Older American Act) to provide supportive services to assist older individuals to remain living in their own homes by funding Client-Centered Case Management Services through 15 Focal Points.
 Recognizing the need for case management services would far exceed funding, Dane County targeted this program starting in 2014 to fund this program for low-income clients (falling below 240% of the Federal Poverty Level).
 Despite this effort and additional funds approved by the Dane County Board and/or Executive (\$18,331/2016, \$25,146/2017, \$40,000/2018),

-Justification - While the needs for general case management services have significantly increased, the funding for this program has not kept up with the need.
+Justification: While the needs for general case management services have significantly increased, the funding for this program has not kept up with the need.
 This is proven with the following data:

-- Increased number of senior adults: 45% increase (74,925/2010 to 108,920/2020 projected) - Increased number of senior adults served: 72% increase (1,979/2009 to 3,412/2017) - Increased number of service hours: 57% increase (15,372/2009 to 24,085/2017) - Increased County funding: 14% increase (\$710,959/2009 to \$807,201/2017) (NOTE: \$837,514/2018 or 18% increase 2009-2018)

-Targeted CM In addition to these numbers, the complexity of the needs of our vulnerable, frail senior adults are also increasing.
+- Increased number of senior adults: 45% increase (74,925/2010 to 108,920/2020 projected) - Increased number of senior adults served: 72% increase (1,979/2009 to 3,412/2017) - Increased number of service hours: 57% increase (15,372/2009 to 24,085/2017) - Increased County funding: 14% increase (\$710,959/2009 to \$807,201/2017) In addition to these numbers, the complexity of the needs of our vulnerable, frail senior adults are also increasing.
 Focal Point Case Managers report the top five challenges seniors faced in 2017 include Low-Income Senior Housing, Supportive Home Care, Mental Health, Transportation, and Benefit Enrollment/Assistance.

-Outcomes - By increasing GPR funding to align with historical and projected need, low-income senior adults will receive Dane County Case Management Services that will keep them in their homes rather than moving to expensive assisted living or nursing home facilities paid by Medicaid.
+Outcomes: By increasing GPR funding to align with historical and projected need, low-income senior adults will receive Dane County Case Management Services that will allow them to remain living in their homes rather than moving to expensive assisted living or nursing home facilities paid by Medicaid.